srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **31. What are the various types of joins supported in PySpark?
+### 40. **What are the various types of joins supported in PySpark?
 How do they differ in terms of performance and use cases?**

 - **Inner Join**: Only matching keys.
 - **Left/Right Outer Join**: Keeps all rows from one side, nulls for no matches.